James McClatchy

-James McClatchy (1824–1883) was an American newspaper editor.
+James McClatchy (1824–1883) was an Irish-born American newspaper editor.
 He was the second editor of The Sacramento Bee, which grew into The McClatchy Company, taking over just days after the newspaper began publication as The Daily Bee in February 1857.

 Life and career

 Born in 1824 in Ireland, McClatchy was a young journalist on the editorial staff of Horace Greeley’s New York Tribune in 1848, when news of a gold strike on Northern California's American River reached the East.
 Taking the advice of his employer, who famously declared "Go west, young man," McClatchy went west.

 After an arduous journey that included a shipwreck in Baja California, McClatchy reached the gold fields of the Sierra Nevada.
 His short-lived endeavor at mining, however, brought him no wealth.

 He married Charlotte Maria McCormick (1829–1916) and had at least four children: Fannie, Emily Estelle, Charles Kenny and Valentine Stuart McClatchy.